Hoodia gordonii

+Description

+Hoodia gordonii is a clump-forming perennial succulent plant growing to around 1 metre tall, with up to 50 grey-green ribbed and spined stems in a clump.
+The flowers are up to 7.5 cm diameter; they have a five-lobed corolla, but appear circular after opening as the lobes curl back behind the flowers; they vary from pale straw-yellow to pink to dark reddish-purple.
+The flowers smell of rotting meat, and are pollinated by flies attracted to the smell.
+The fruit is a two-horned capsule, which splits open when mature to release the seeds.
+The seeds have a fluffy pappus and are wind-dispersed.

 Potential properties

 The genus became internationally known and threatened by collectors, after a marketing campaign falsely claimed that it was an appetite suppressant for weight loss.
 Folk medicine practitioners indigenous to Southern Africa believed the plant to be an appetite suppressant and to have other medicinal properties, such as treating indigestion and small infections.

 In 1977, the South African Council for Scientific and Industrial Research (CSIR) isolated the ingredient in hoodia—now known as P57—which may be responsible for its putative appetite-suppressant effect, and patented it in 1996.
 The CSIR then granted United Kingdom-based Phytopharm a license, and they collaborated with the pharmaceutical company Pfizer to isolate active ingredients from the extracts and look into synthesizing them for use as an appetite suppressant.
 Pfizer released the rights to the primary ingredient in 2002.
 Paul Hutson, associate professor in the University of Wisconsin–Madison School of Pharmacy, told the Wisconsin State Journal, "For Pfizer to release something dealing with obesity suggests to me that they felt there was no merit to its oral use."
 Pfizer states that development on P57, the active ingredient of hoodia, was stopped due to the difficulty of synthesizing it.
 Jasjit Bindra, lead researcher for hoodia at Pfizer, states there were indications of unwanted effects on the liver caused by other components, which could not be easily removed from the supplement, adding, "Clearly, hoodia has a long way to go before it can earn approval from the Food and Drug Administration.
 Until safer formulations are developed, dieters should be wary of using it."

 In 2002, CSIR officially recognized the San tribespeople’s rights over hoodia, allowing them to take a percentage of the profits and any spin-offs resulting from the marketing of hoodia.
 H. gordonii is protected under Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated by the CITES permitting system.